master2511/MIPS32/README.md

 The memory size is 32*1024.

 simple programs like calculation of GCD to sorting algorithms can be performed on this processor.

+I have tried this on the iverilog simulator, it works perfectly, should also work on all other simulator.